 Keyboard clock line failure - For external keyboards, check the cable connection.
-Run the Keyboard Controller test in the Dell Diagnostics.
+Run the Keyboard Controller test as described in "Using the Dell Diagnostics."

 Keyboard controller failure - For external keyboards, check the cable connection.
 Restart the computer, and avoid touching the keyboard or the mouse during the boot routine.
-Run the Keyboard Controller test in the Dell Diagnostics.
+Run the Keyboard Controller test as described in "Using the Dell Diagnostics."

 Keyboard data line failure - For external keyboards, check the cable connection.
-Run the Keyboard Controller test in the Dell Diagnostics.
+Run the Keyboard Controller test as described in "Using the Dell Diagnostics."

 Keyboard stuck key failure - For external keyboards or keypads, check the cable connection.
 Restart the computer, and avoid touching the keyboard or keys during the boot routine.
-Run the Stuck Key test in the Dell Diagnostics.
+Run the Stuck Key test as described in "Using the Dell Diagnostics."